Useful links to elsewhere on this SATSIG web site:

 Referring to the satellite transmit downlink coverage pattern, the saturated EIRP on each contour will be specified.
 For example +36 dBW at beam centre and +32 dBW at the -4 dB contour.

-Assuming a multi-carrier transponder operating point of -10dB input back off and -4.5dB output back off, the operating downlink EIRP, on the -4 dB contour will be +36 -4 -4.5 = +27.5 dBW.
+For multicarrier operation you might assuming a multi-carrier transponder operating point of -10dB input back off and -4.5dB output back off, the operating downlink EIRP, on the -4 dB contour will be +36 -4 -4.5 = +27.5 dBW.
 This refers to the whole transponder output power and is the aggregate of all the multiple small carriers present.

 For a 2 MHz slot, out of a transponder bandwidth of 36 MHz, the available downlink EIRP will be +27.5 -10 log(36/2) = +15 dBW .
 This assumes that the total power is more or less evenly divided according to bandwidth.
 In practice you can buy more power if you need a high power spectral density carrier, but on average other people will have to have lower power per unit bandwidth to keep the total operating point under control.